Ladislas de Hoyos

-In 1991, Ladislas de Hoyos left the 8 PM news program of TF1.
+In 1991, Ladislas de Hoyos left the 8pm news program of TF1.
 He was replaced by the French journalist Claire Chazal.
 In 1997, he worked at Radio France Inter to produce the history magazine The Days of the Century.

 In 2001 he was elected mayor of Seignosse, Landes, position he held until his death.
 In July 2006, he was appointed Chevalier of the Légion d'honneur.

 In 1975, he married Corinne Meilhan-Bordes, air hostess at Air France with whom he had two daughters, Amelie and Charlotte.
-In 1991 he met Magali Fernández-Salazar, young Neuroscientist, Philosopher and former Journalist at Radio France Internationale, with whom he began a relationship that lasted until the end of his life.
+In 1991 he met Magali Fernández-Salazar, Neuroscientist, Philosopher and former Journalist at Radio France Internationale, with whom he began a romantic relationship that lasted until the end of his life.

 He died on 8 December 2011 in Seignosse, where he is buried.